 Cottonwood buds (Populus spp.) are bursting with a wonderful, sticky red resin that many herbalists lovingly refer to as an “herbal band-aid.”
 Its anti-fungal, anti-microbial, anti-inflammatory and analgesic (pain relieving) properties make it a top notch first-aid herb that deserves a place in every herbalist’s medicine cabinet (and perhaps a place in their daily skincare routine!)

-Each year, I collect a jar or two of these divine smelling buds and infuse them in oil.
+Each spring, I collect a jar or two of these divine smelling buds and infuse them in oil.
 You probably already know which oils I typically use.
-I have a big jar of cottonwood bud tallow, and a couple smaller jars of jojoba and squalane.
-Because of course.
-See my Nourishing Winter Barrier Not-Petroleum Jelly post for more info on why tallow, jojoba and squalane are my favorite go-to oil trio.
+I have a big jar of cottonwood bud tallow, and smaller jars of jojoba and squalane.

 An added bonus to working with cottonwood buds, is their sticky resin acts as a very effective fragrance fixative, so when you use your salve, the scent lasts and lasts.
-Balm of Gilead doubles as a wonderful, long-lasting herbal perfume! ♥
+You may have sticky fingers stained red, but you smell ah-mazing!
+Balm of Gilead doubles as a wonderful, long-lasting herbal perfume. ♥